Welcome to the world of containers

 When designing Red Hat OpenShift 4, attention to improving the installation experience for the Kubernetes cluster was built into the platform.
 With the unique Red Hat OpenShift management model extending down to the operating system, an installation is simply treated as an upgrade.
 By thinking this way, the initial installation is simply an update from nothing to the initial state.
-The installer is required to bootstrap certain minimal default values of the cluster but embraces the available Operators starting with the initial configuration.
+The installer is required to bootstrap certain minimal default values of the cluster but embraces the available operators starting with the initial configuration.

-To truly deliver consistent and simple consumption of these applications by developers, you need a way to package the business logic with the application in an automated and repeatable way.
-When delivering a new containerized application that is built to scale on demand, each discrete instance must be configured identically.
+For many containerized applications, the initial installation is simple.
+However, when these applications need to be configured, updated, or backed up, specific operational knowledge and business logic is required to make sure these more complicated tasks are handled correctly.
+At scale you further multiply the knowledge required to manage these applications, often requiring large amounts of IT coordination, from network permissions to systems allocation, to backup, logging, and service updating.
+To deliver applications in a consistent and straightforward manner, you need a way to package the business logic with the application in an automated and repeatable way.
+When delivering a new containerized application that is built to scale on-demand, each discrete instance must be configured identically.
 All the business logic for configuration and operations needs to be included with the core service or application to deliver this consistently.
 Red Hat OpenShift combined with Kubernetes Operators provides this out of the box.

-The benefits of Red Hat OpenShift are available in multiple platform variants to match the consumption model our customers prefer.
+The benefits of Red Hat OpenShift are available in multiple platform variants to match the consumption model that customers prefer.
 For teams that are prepared to manage Red Hat OpenShift themselves, OpenShift Container Platform can be installed on-premise or through the major cloud providers.
 Red Hat OpenShift Dedicated is a complete Red Hat OpenShift cluster provided as a cloud service and managed by Red Hat Operations.
-It is configured for high availability (HA) and dedicated to a single customer (single-tenant), backed by award-winning 24x7 Red Hat premium support.
-Microsoft Azure Red Hat OpenShift is a fully managed Red Hat OpenShift offering on Azure, jointly engineered, operated, and supported by Microsoft and Red Hat.
+It is configured for high availability (HA) and dedicated to a single customer (single-tenant), backed by award-winning 24x7 Red Hat premium support.1 Microsoft Azure Red Hat OpenShift is a fully managed Red Hat OpenShift offering on Azure jointly engineered, operated, and supported by Microsoft and Red Hat.

 Red Hat pushes the boundaries of what containers and Kubernetes can do, driving innovation for stateful applications, virtual machines (VMs), functions, and machine learning on Kubernetes.

-Using Operators to install and manage your containerized applications makes them easier to deploy, more reliable, and kept up to date in the security patching arms race.
-With services backed by Operators, the development team focuses on challenges that deliver more value to your business and to your customers.
+Using operators to install and manage your containerized applications makes them easier to deploy, more reliable, and kept up to date in the security patching arms race.
+With services backed by operators, the development team focuses on challenges that deliver more value to your business and to your customers.
 The underlying service can be updated by the IT operations team to maintain system security across multiple applications without requiring each development team to stop work on their code.

-Similarly, the Service Mesh takes issues such as service discovery, load balancing, fault tolerance, observability, security, and others out of the application.
-Each of these functions is enabled by the Service Mesh defined by IT operations teams for use by the applications developers are creating.
+Similarly, the service mesh takes issues such as service discovery, load balancing, fault tolerance, observability, security, and others out of the application.
+Each of these functions is enabled by the service mesh defined by IT operations teams for use by the applications developers are creating.
 By taking these functions out of the application-level libraries, it allows developers to focus on business logic in their code.